paddo/mcp-code-wrapper/README.md

 - Project with `.mcp.json` or global `~/.claude/mcp.json`

 ## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 This is an experimental project.
 See [CONTEXT.md](./CONTEXT.md) for current status and next steps.